A topic from the subject of Physical Chemistry in Chemistry.

 • The periodic table organizes elements based on their atomic number, which is the number of protons in the nucleus.

-• Elements in the same group have similar chemical properties due to having the same number of valence electrons.
+• Elements in the same group (column) have similar chemical properties due to having the same number of valence electrons.

 • The periodic table provides insights into the chemical reactivity, physical properties, and bonding behavior of elements.